ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 To turn on the splines, set **bSPLINE** to *True*.
 And also set **bBorders** to *False*.
 The borders are useful for blendShapes, but not for Splines.
 ![Alt text](../images/mouth_splinesAttributes.jpg)

+Another attribute to be aware of is the **bSplineStaticCurves**.
+If you have that set to *True*, only the corner ctrls will be sliding along the surface, and the lip ctrls will be sliding along static curves.
+This is the old behavior from *facePro_v16* and below, and it was depricated for a while.
+However later it turned out that for simple human mouths it was still very useful since it's not so sensitive with the surface blueprint.

 ### Spline - The Joints